STUDY OF THE

 SEMINOGRAM

-• Sperm concentration: number of spermatozoa in the sample
+• Sperm concentration : amount of sperm in the sample

-• Spermatozoa mobility: assessment of the spermatozoa’s natural capacity.
-According to how they move, they are classified in different degrees:
+• Sperm motility: assessment of the swimming ability of spermatozoa.
+Depending on how they move, they are classified into different degrees:

 • Slow progressive spermatozoa (grade “b” or ++)